Dennis the Menace Park

 This park is so fun for kids!
 There is a huge old Southern Pacific railroad engine at the entrance and kids can climb inside and over it.
 Next they can try the rock climbing wall.
 Parents can relax happily on the little grassy hills under a tree.
 Kids can climb up a ramp and cross a huge bridge that sways from side to side.
 Stretched out below them are a series of playgrounds!
 They can slide down two huge wavy green slides on the hill and then run through cement tunnels.
 Some retro 70s-looking playground equipment makes for some unusual climbs.
 There's plenty of sand to run around in.
-A new red slide under the yellow arch is the most popular spot.
-On the far end, kids can peek through the fence at Monterey Skate Park on Lake El Estero.
+A red roller slide under the yellow arch is a popular spot.
+On the far end, kids can peek through the fence to see Monterey Skate Park on Lake El Estero.
 Around the park are views of Lake El Estero and the little paddle boats that you can rent.
 It's a merry atmosphere, and you can thank Monterey resident and cartoonist Hank Ketchum, who designed the park!

 My son wanted to return to Dennis the Menace Park every day we were in Monterey.

 Know the hours to make sure your kids aren't disappointed: This park is closed every Tuesday from September to May.
 Also, it doesn't open until 10am and it closes at dusk.

 A place in Monterey that will change your life is Monterey Bay Aquarium- if you're wondering whether it's worth the money, let me tell you it is!
 Monterey Aquarium is more than just an aquarium- it's another world beneath the sea, with the most amazing exhibits.
 The jellyfish exhibit will put you in awe of nature's beauty and sense of humor.